phetsims/phet-info/deployment-info/sim_deployment.md

 * **DEV**: The version number should contain -dev, such as "1.0.0-dev.2".
 * **RC**: The version number should contain -rc, such as "1.0.0-rc.2"
 * **PRODUCTION**: "1.0.1"
-* **PHET_IO**: use the patterns above and the build process will automatically append "-phetio" into the version name
+* **PHET_IO**: use the patterns above and the build process will automatically insert "phetio" into the version name.
+For instance, 2.1.7-phetiodev.3, 2.1.6-phetiorc.4 or 2.2.3-phetio.
 * Commit & push to Github.

 ## Step 3.
 Build the simulation with chipper